 MA Service Design

-Building on concepts and methods from design and innovation management, Service Design is increasingly recognised as a vital skillset to help address the the challenges of the new experience economy, and the course seeks to meet the new demands of industry and wider society.
-Students will undertake a series of projects, activities and workshops that will equip them to develop and deliver new consumer and public services, and envision radically new services and user experiences.
+Service Design is increasingly recognised as a vital skillset to help address the challenges of the new experience economy, and the course seeks to meet the new demands of industry and wider society.
+Projects, activities and workshops will expand on methods and principles from human-centred design and design thinking, applying these to the development and delivery of new consumer and public services, transforming user experiences.

 The MA Service Design operates across a range of sectors and methodological approaches and contexts.
+The programme has close links with Irish and international partners from the private and public sectors, and students will have many opportunities to work with these partners during the course of the year.
 It combines core taught elements in service design research and critical studies, with advanced studio practice.
 The aim of the MA is to create a design culture that thrives on new ideas, new ways of doing things and new areas of exploration.

-Students undertake a number of core modules, and have the opportunity to choose from a range of optional modules.
+Students undertake a number of core modules, and have the opportunity to undertake an additional module if they wish to extend their studies.

 Collaborative Design Studio - 10 credits